Manage application settings (.NET)

 Use customized settings files

 You can add customized settings files to your project for convenient management of groups of settings.
 Settings that are contained in a single file are loaded and saved as a unit.
 Storing settings in separate files for frequently used and infrequently used groups can save time in loading and saving settings.

-For example, you can add a file such as SpecialSettings.settings to your project.
+For example, you can add a SpecialSettings.settings file to your project.
 While your

 SpecialSettings class isn't exposed in the

 My namespace, View Code can read the custom settings file that contains

 Partial Class SpecialSettings.

 The Settings Designer first searches for the Settings.settings file that the project system creates.
 This Settings.settings file is the default file that the Project Designer displays in the Settings tab.
 The Settings.settings file is located in the My Project folder for Visual Basic projects and in the Properties folder for Visual C# projects.
 The Project Designer then searches for other settings files in the project's root folder.
 Therefore, you should put your custom settings file there.
 If you add a .settings file elsewhere in your project, the Project Designer won't be able to locate it.

 Access or change application settings at runtime in Visual Basic